MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Note that with Android 8.0+, sounds and vibrations are associated with notification channels and can only be configured when they are first created.
 Showing/scheduling a notification will create a channel with the specified id if it doesn't exist already.
 If another notification specifies the same channel id but tries to specify another sound or vibration pattern then nothing occurs.

+### Release build configuration

-When doing a release build of your app, you'll likely need to customise your ProGuard configuration file as per this [link](https://developer.android.com/studio/build/shrink-code#keep-code) and add the following line.
+When doing a release build of your app, which is the default setting when building an APK or app bundle, you'll likely need to customise your ProGuard configuration file as per this [link](https://developer.android.com/studio/build/shrink-code#keep-code) and add the following line.

 ```
 -keep class com.dexterous.** { *; }
 ```

 The plugin also makes use of GSON and the Proguard rules can be found [here](https://github.com/google/gson/blob/master/examples/android-proguard-example/proguard.cfg).
-The example app has a consolidate Proguard rules (`proguard-rules.pro`) file that combines these together for reference.
+The example app has a consolidated Proguard rules (`proguard-rules.pro`) file that combines these together for reference [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/android/app/proguard-rules.pro).

-If you have resource shrinking enabled, ensure that you have customised the resources that should be kept so that things like your notification images aren't discarded by following the instructions [here](https://developer.android.com/studio/build/shrink-code#keep-resources).
+You will also need to ensure that you have configured the resources that should be kept so that resources like your notification icons aren't discarded by the R8 compiler by following the instructions [here](https://developer.android.com/studio/build/shrink-code#keep-resources).
+Without doing this, you might not see the icon you've specified in your app's notifications.
+The configuration used by the example app can be found [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/android/app/src/main/res/raw/keep.xml) where it is specifying that all drawable resources should be kept, as well as the file used to play a custom notification sound (sound file is located [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/android/app/src/main/res/raw/slow_spring_board.mp3)).

 **IMPORTANT**: Starting from version 0.5.0, this library no longer uses the deprecated Android support libraries and has migrated to AndroidX.
 Developers may require migrating their apps to support this following [this guide](https://developer.android.com/jetpack/androidx/migrate)

-## iOS Integration
+## iOS integration

+### General setup

 Add the following lines to the `didFinishLaunchingWithOptions` method in the AppDelegate.m/AppDelegate.swift file of your iOS project